 Sonnen battery Vs Tesla Powerwall 2

-There are two main differences between the Sonnen and Tesla AC batteries, the first being that Sonnen ECO is available in a range of different sizes with capacities from 5kWh up to 15kWh and the second is Sonnen use Lithium Ferro Phosphate or LFP battery chemistry as opposed to Lithium NMC of Tesla.
+There are two main differences between the Sonnen and Tesla AC batteries, the first being that Sonnen ECO is available in a range of different sizes with capacities from 5kWh up to 15kWh.
+The second is Sonnen use Lithium Ferro Phosphate or LFP battery chemistry, as opposed to Lithium NMC of Tesla.
 Lithium LFP batteries are regarded as the safest and most stable battery chemistry with the longest life of up to 10,000 cycles, also they do not use any heavy metals.

-The Tesla Powerwall 2 on the other hand is weather rated and can be installed outside plus has a built in thermal cooling system, where as the Sonnen battery system will not tolerate higher temperatures above 45 degC and must be installed inside a protected area such as a garage.
+The Tesla Powerwall 2 is weather rated, can be installed outside, plus has a built in thermal cooling system which enables a wide operating temperature range.
+The Sonnen battery system on the other hand is a little more limited and will not tolerate being exposed to the elements, or temperatures above 45 degC, so should be installed inside a protected area such as a garage.

 See how the batteries compare in out complete solar battery comparison article